thijsessens/sparkify_churn_prediction/README.md

 4. averages compared to eachother

 # Instructions
+I used a AWS EMR Cluster of Spark 2.4.6 with Network and Hardware of m5.2xlarge with ability to expand to 10cores.

 You need to set up a SparkSession and have access to s3n://udacity-dsnd/sparkify/sparkify_event_data.json.
 See code below:

 ```python